josephhughes/viral-bioinformatics-training/Reference_assembly/GECO_RefAlignment_Practical.md

 ## 1: SARS-CoV-2 Reference Alignment

 In this practical we will be performing reference alignment of SARS-CoV-2 (Severe acute respiratory syndrome coronavirus 2) samples to create consensus sequences for a number of samples.
-This will be done for both MinION and Illumina data sets using a different approach (shotgun versus amplicon) for each technology.
+This will be done for both MinION and Illumina data sets using a different approaches (shotgun versus amplicon).

-A quick reminder of useful terminal commands: navigating through folders using ```cd```, list folder contents using ```ls```, making directories using ```mkdir```, deleting files using ```rm```, entering bioinformatics commands, and using **TAB Completion** which makes entering long filenames and paths easy.
+A quick reminder of useful terminal commands: navigating through folders using ```cd```, list folder contents using ```ls```, making directories using ```mkdir```, deleting files using ```rm```, entering bioinformatics commands using **TAB Completion** makes entering long filenames and paths easier.

 During the presentation, you have learnt about the FASTQ format, SAM and BAM files.
 In this practical, you will learn: how to align illumina reads to reference sequences to call a consensus sequence; how to adapt this for handling the large number of overlapping amplicons used in the ARTIC SARS-CoV-2 protocols, and using a consensus caller specifically designed for viral samples; how to apply a similar approach to illumina amplicon data.